REGISTRATION IS NOW CLOSED!

 Q: I am a non-citizen / non-resident of Malaysia.
 Am I eligible for IMONST?

-A: You are welcome to participate in IMONST 1, which is an open competition.
-However, you will not be eligible for IMONST 2 since it is meant for the Malaysian team selection for IMO.
+A: You are not eligible for IMONST since it is meant for the Malaysian team selection for IMO.

 Q: I want to participate but I cannot afford the fees.

-A: We allow fee waiver for students who have difficulty paying the fees.
-Please send us a request letter, and attach a supporting statement signed by your school principal / headmaster or equivalent authorities.
+A: We allow fee waivers for students who have difficulty paying the fees.
+Please send us a request letter, and attach a supporting statement signed by your school principal/headmaster or equivalent authorities.

 You can also join the IMONST Official Group on Telegram for questions.